lambda-lounge-krakow/scala-intro-4-complete-newbies/ScalaWorkshop.md

 * In phases with less text and more structure: http://lampwww.epfl.ch/~emir/bqbase/2005/02/11/scalaPhases.html
 * Take a look at λ for example: http://blog.takipi.com/compiling-lambda-expressions-scala-vs-java-8/
 * Or delve deep: https://github.com/scala/scala/blob/master/src/compiler/scala/tools/nsc/backend/jvm/GenASM.scala
-* 2.12 changes the game! :-)
+* 2.12 changes the game again! :-)

 ## Books

 * Atomic Scala by Bruce Eckel (from GeeCON)
 * 7 languages in 7 week, chapter on Scala, by Bruce A. Tate

 ## Fun part

 * **Konrad Malawski** - inspired me to take a look @Scala and got me learn it's basics in 2 weeks
 * TAAG - text to ascii generator: http://patorjk.com/software/taag/#p=display&f=3D-ASCII&t=SCKRK
 * Picascii: http://picascii.com/
-* Sotte, for Presenting.vim
+* Sotte, for Presenting.vim - https://github.com/sotte/presenting.vim
-* And Brian Moolenar for this very program you see this in
+* And Bram Moolenaar (Młynarz) for this very program you see this in - http://www.moolenaar.net/